sungsoo-ahn/2025/_posts/2025-04-28-ebm-vs-mcmc.md

 ## Establishing new baselines for DW4, LJ13 and LJ55 with very long simulations

 For the DW4, LJ13 and LJ55 systems we don't have direct access to samples from the equilibrium distribution.
 Therefore, to create a strong “ground truth” baseline, we decided to run very long simulations on all of these systems and save the final state from all the simulations.
 For DW4 and LJ13, we ran 50,000 chains in parallel for a million steps, while for LJ55 we ran 12,800 chains for 2.5 million steps.
 This is much larger in contrast to the current test sets used by generative methods where the reference MC chain is run for about 200,000 steps.
 We assume that the combined end states of all these chains represent a distribution very close to the equilibrium distribution and can also be used as a new test set to benchmark on.
-The W2 and energy W2 scores of the chains with respect to the reference test set (Klein et al.) used by iDEM and iEFM as a function of the number of MC steps are shown in the figures below.
+In all the subsequent experiments, we compare the performance of all the methods on the set of end states of these long simulations (mentioned as "new reference" in the results tables).The W2 and energy W2 scores of the chains with respect to the reference test set (Klein et al.) used by iDEM and iEFM as a function of the number of MC steps are shown in the figures below.
 The convergence of all the runs on these metrics provides further evidence that the samples are close to the equilibrium distributions.

 <div class="caption">
     DW4